Nebraska - What to watch in 2026

-In Idaho, initiative supporters must collect and submit a required number of valid signatures by spring 2026 in order for the measure to qualify for the November general election ballot.
+In Idaho, initiative supporters must collect and submit a required number of valid signatures before a proposal can qualify for the general election ballot.
+County officials are expected to complete signature verification by June 30, 2026.

 The following links provide official information about the ballot, voter registration, and elected representatives: